Developing Topic Abstract Submissions

 - Only under extraordinary circumstances will abstracts without results be considered.

 - Developing Topic abstracts must be submitted via the online system.
-The link will be available on April 21, 2014.

 - An individual may be the presenting author on one oral presentation (includes a featured research session) and two posters slotted on different days.
 Exception: An author may present in two oral platforms as long as one is a Developing Topic session.